You get to draw cool visualizations, and invent new ones!

 - Please do not include any information about your prior compensation.

 We will be redacting from your materials any explicit information about your name, race, gender, or sex.

 Diversity and Inclusion

-JWA follows an equal opportunity employment policy and employs personnel without regard to race, color, religion, sex/gender (including pregnancy, gender identity, and sexual orientation), national origin, age, disability, and any other legally protected status.
+JWA follows an equal opportunity employment policy and employs personnel without regard to race, creed, color, ethnicity, national origin, religion, sex, sexual orientation, gender expression, age, physical or mental ability, veteran status, military obligations, and marital status.